jribar/ts-node-bacstack/README.md

 # TS Node BACstack

-A BACnet® protocol stack written in pure TypeScript from [PLUS for Node-RED](http://plus4nodered.com/).
+A BACnet® protocol stack written in pure TypeScript from contributors and maintained by [PLUS for Node-RED](http://plus4nodered.com/).
 BACnet® is a protocol to interact with building automation devices defined by ASHRAE.